 Silver-Russell syndrome

 Silver-Russell syndrome is a rare condition characterised by slow growth before and after birth.
-Because head growth is normal, affected children will often have a head that appears unusually large compared to the rest of the body.
+Because head growth is normal, affected children will often have a head that appears unusually large compared with the rest of the body.

 Overview

-Silver-Russell Syndrome (SRS) is a genomic imprinting condition characterised by intrauterine growth restriction, poor postnatal growth, relatively large head size, prominent forehead, body asymmetry and feeding issues.
+Silver-Russell syndrome (SRS) is a genomic imprinting condition characterised by intrauterine growth restriction, poor postnatal growth, relatively large head size, prominent forehead, body asymmetry and feeding issues.

 Clinical features

-Clinical features of Silver-Russell syndrome include:
+Clinical features of SRS include:

 - intrauterine growth restriction, or a fetus that is small for gestational age;